 Istanbul is undoubtedly on many people's bucket lists.
-This country that straddles Europe and Asia has so many wonderful things to offer travellers, from beautiful sights, awe-inspiring buildings, fascinating history, and delicious halal food easily available!
-It's a country that has easily captivated anyone who has ever visit.
+This Turkish city that straddles Europe and Asia has so many wonderful things to offer travellers, from beautiful sights, awe-inspiring buildings, fascinating history, and delicious halal food!
+It's a place that has easily captivated anyone who's visited it.

-And while Turkey sits within Europe, one thing that makes it amazing destination travel destination is that it doesn't have to be a super expensive trip!
-There are several ways to save costs on your trip, and we've rounded up some of the best budget hacks for your getaway to Istanbul here.
+One thing that makes Istanbul an amazing travel destination is that it doesn't have to be a super expensive trip!
+There are several ways to save costs on your trip, and we've rounded up some of the best budget hacks for your getaway to Istanbul.

 1. When to visit

-As with any destination (especially those with four seasons), there are typically peak tourist seasons that tend to coincide with the seasons.
-For Istanbul, the peak season is during the warm months, especially in summer from June to August.
-Outside of this, the cheapest time to visit (in terms of flight fares and accommodation rates) is during the winter months, from December to February.
-If you're ok wrapping up in some warm clothes and dealing with the temperatures (which average between low to high single digits in degrees Celsius), it's a cost-effective time to visit Istanbul!
+With any destination, there are peak tourist periods that tend to coincide with the seasons.
+For Istanbul, the peak season is during the warmer months, especially in summer from June to August.
+Outside of this, the cheapest time to visit (in terms of flight fares and accommodation rates) is during the winter months, from December (outside of the peak holiday year-end season) to February.
+If you're ok wrapping up in some warm clothes and dealing with the temperatures which average between low to high single-digits in degrees Celsius, it's a cost-effective time to visit Istanbul!

 Turkish Airlines offers direct flights from both Kuala Lumpur and Singapore to Istanbul.
+In addition, Singapore Airlines also offers direct routes to Istanbul from Singapore respectively.
 However, if you're looking to save on airfare, connecting flights are the way to go, especially during the non-peak seasons.
 Airlines that offer cheaper transit routes include Saudi Arabian Airlines (transit in Jeddah), KLM (transit in Amsterdam), Air Astana (transit in Almaty), Etihad, Qatar Airways and more.
-It's crucial to track prices through Skyscanner or Google Flights to get the best deal - for a rule of thumb if you can find airfare that’s around below RM2,500 or below SGD800, that's considered quite a good deal!
+It's crucial to track prices through Skyscanner or Google Flights to get the best deal - for a general rule of thumb if the airfare is around or below RM2,500 / SGD800, that's considered quite a good deal!

-This is a charming family-run guesthouse is situated at the centre of an open-air museum area in Sultanahmet district.
-Afa Sofya Mosque, Blue Mosque and Topkapi Palace are all less than 5 minutes’ walk from the guesthouse!
+This is a charming family-run guesthouse situated at the centre of an open-air museum area in the Sultanahmet district.
+The Hagia Sophia, Blue Mosque and Topkapi Palace are all less than 5 minutes’ walk from the guesthouse!
 They also have rooms that accommodate two people all the way to family rooms that can accommodate up to 4.
-Before starting your day, be sure to feast on the traditional Turkish breakfast cooked by Mrs. Aye, the guesthouse owner herself while watching seagulls from the rooftop terrace.
+Before starting your day, be sure to feast on the traditional Turkish breakfast cooked by Mrs Aye, the guesthouse owner herself while admiring the views from the rooftop terrace.
 Coffee is also available at all times, free of charge!

 Credit: @teacher.mims on Instagram